websanco/liferay-learn/docs/commerce/2.x/en/store-administration/configuring-taxes/setting-rates-for-tax-calculations.md

 # Setting Rates for Tax Calculations

-Liferay Commerce includes built-in tools for defining and applying tax rates to store products and shipping costs.
-These rates are calculated using tax engines and are linked to specific [Tax Categories](./creating-tax-categories.md).
-You can then [apply rates](./applying-tax-rates.md) using those categories.
+Liferay Commerce includes built-in tools for defining and applying tax rates to Product and shipping costs.
+These rates are calculated using configurable Tax Engines and are added to [Tax Categories](./creating-tax-categories.md).
+You can then [apply tax rates](./applying-tax-rates.md) to Channel Products and shipping costs by assigning the Tax Category to them.

 * [Understanding Tax Engines](#understanding-tax-engines)
 * [Configuring Tax Calculations](#configuring-tax-calculations)